soujanyaporia/MUStARD/README.md

 This repository contains the dataset and code for our ACL 2019 paper [`Towards Multimodal Sarcasm Detection (An _Obviously_ Perfect Paper)`](./MUStARD.pdf).

-We release the MMSD dataset which is a multimodal video corpus for research in automated sarcasm discovery.
+We release the MUStARD dataset which is a multimodal video corpus for research in automated sarcasm discovery.
 The dataset is compiled from popular TV shows including *Friends*, *The Golden Girls*, *The Big Bang Theory*, and *Sarcasmaholics Anonymous*.
-MMSD consists of audiovisual utterances annotated with sarcasm labels.
+MUStARD consists of audiovisual utterances annotated with sarcasm labels.
 Each utterance is accompanied by its context, which provides additional information on the scenario where the utterance occurs.

 ## Example Instance